tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     .. warning::

         DO NOT DISABLE SSL VERIFICATION FOR APPS IN PRODUCTION.

+3. Verify that ``home`` controller is using the new ``parse_dataset`` function to find THREDDS datasets.
+Browse to `<http://localhost:8000/apps/thredds-tutorial>`_ in a web browser and login if necessary.
+After the home page loads, inspect the log messages in the terminal where Tethys is running.
+The ``pprint`` calls in our controller should print the object being returned from the ``parse_dataset`` function in the terminal.
+It should also populate the options for the **Dataset** control.

 4. Create Endpoint for Getting Available WMS Layers
 ===================================================